strike65/SwiftyStats/README.md

 $> ./make_docs.sh
 $> open docs/index.html
 ```
-# Important changes
-Versions 0.9.x and greater need at least Swift 4.2 installed.
-If you cannot use the Swift 4.2 or newer, you have to edit your Podfile (see below)
 # How to Install
 ## CocoaPods (recommended if your are on a Mac)
 [CocoaPods](http://cocoapods.org) is the preferred way to add SwiftyStats to your project: